Traditional Scroll Mounting

 Paintings on rice paper can be mounted onto silk scrolls using either the wet mount method or dry mount method.

 Wet mounting is all done by hand the traditional way.
 It dates back to the Han dynasty (Around 200 B.C.).
 It is a dying art which requires superb skills, years of experience.
-Dry mounting is the shortcut and cheap way which uses silicon adhesive.
+Dry mounting is the shortcut and cheap way which uses silicon adhesive and heat.

 Differences between wet and dry mounting: